 - 1. if the scope of the actuary's assignment included an analysis of the range of such future measurements, disclosure of the results of such analysis together with a description of the factors considered in determining such range; or - 2. a statement indicating that, due to the limited scope of the actuary's assignment, the actuary did not perform an analysis of the potential range of such future measurements. - x. a description of known changes in assumptions and methods from those used in the immediately preceding measurement prepared for a similar purpose.
-For assumption and method changes that are not the result of a prescribed assumption or method set by another party and or a prescribed assumption or method set by law, the actuary should include an explanation of the information and analysis that led to those changes. - y. a description of all changes in cost allocation procedures or contribution allocation procedures that are not a result of a prescribed assumption or method set by law, including the resetting of an actuarial asset value.
-The actuary should disclose the reason for the change, and the general effect of the change on relevant periodic cost, prefunding contribution, funded status, or other measures, by words or numerical data, as appropriate; and - z. if, in the actuary's professional judgment, the actuary's use of approximations or estimates could result in a significant difference relative to the results if a detailed calculation had been done, a statement to this effect. - 4.2 Disclosure about Prescribed Assumptions or Methods-The actuary's communication should state the source of any prescribed assumptions or methods.
-In addition, with respect to prescribed assumptions or methods set by another party, the actuary's communication should identify the following, if applicable: - a. any prescribed assumption or method set by another party that significantly conflicts with what, in the actuary's professional judgment, would be reasonable for the purpose of the measurement (section 3.22.2); or - b. any prescribed assumption or method set by another party that the actuary is unable to evaluate for reasonableness for the purpose of the measurement (section 3.22.3).
+For assumption and method changes that are not the result of a prescribed assumption or method set by another party or a prescribed assumption or method set by law, the actuary should include an explanation of the information and analysis that led to those changes.
+The explanation may be brief but should be pertinent to the retiree group benefit program's circumstances;

+- y. a description of all changes in cost allocation procedures or contribution allocation procedures that are not a result of a prescribed assumption or method set by law, including the resetting of an actuarial asset value.
+The actuary should disclose the reason for the change, and the general effect of the change on relevant periodic cost, actuarially determined contribution, funded status, or other measures, by words or numerical data, as appropriate.
+The disclosure of the reason for the change and the general effects of the change may be brief but should be pertinent to the retiree group benefit program's circumstances; and - z. if, in the actuary's professional judgment, the actuary's use of approximations and estimates could produce results that differ materially from results based on a detailed calculation, a statement to this effect. - 4.2 Disclosure about Prescribed Assumptions or Methods-The actuary's communication should state the source of any prescribed assumptions or methods.

+With respect to prescribed assumptions or methods set by another party, the actuary's communication should identify the following, if applicable:

-- 4.3 Additional Disclosures-The actuary should also include the following, as applicable, in an actuarial communication: - a. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - b. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP.
+- a. any prescribed assumption or method set by another party that significantly conflicts with what, in the actuary's professional judgment, would be reasonable for the purpose of the measurement (section 3.22.2); or - b. any prescribed assumption or method set by another party that the actuary is unable to evaluate for reasonableness for the purpose of the measurement (section 3.22.3). - 4.3 Additional Disclosures-The actuary should also include the following, as applicable, in an actuarial communication: - a. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - b. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP. - 4.4 Confidential Information-Nothing in the standard is intended to require the actuary to disclose confidential information.